8 Basis of Regulations

 In February 2017, a U.S. District Court denied motions to dismiss RCRA “imminent and substantial endangerment” claims relating to PFAS (Tennessee Riverkeeper, Inc. v.
 3M Co., No. 5:16-cv-01029-AKK, 2017 WL 784991 (N.D.
 Ala.
 Feb.
 10, 2017)).
 This case involved the alleged continuing contamination of the Tennessee River and associated public drinking water supplies with PFAS that the plaintiff claims originated from a local manufacturing facility and two local landfills.
 There were several arguments that the claims should be dismissed.
 One argument by the landfill owners was that the claims were an attack on existing, valid permits that included a solid waste permit authorizing disposal in the landfill of PFAS-bearing materials.
 The court denied the motion to dismiss, stating that the permits only authorize disposal of nonhazardous waste, and there is a dispute over whether the PFAS-containing material is a hazardous waste.
 Additionally, there are a continually growing number of citizen lawsuits filed under RCRA in state courts throughout the United States.
 Thus, the applicability of RCRA regulations and statutes to PFAS does not appear to be settled and can be complicated.

 On June 23, 2021, New Mexico Governor Michelle Lujan Grisham petitioned USEPA Administrator Michael Regan to designate PFAS as “hazardous waste” under the Resource Conservation and Recovery Act, citing imminent and substantial endangerment.
 On October 26, 2021, EPA administrator Regan responded to the governor’s petition (USEPA 2021).
-In this response it was announced that USEPA will be initiating the process to add four PFAS (PFOA, PFOS, PFBS, and GenX) as RCRA Hazardous Constituents.
-In addition, there will be a rulemaking effort to clarify that RCRA has the authority to require the cleanup of wastes that meet the definition of hazardous waste.
+In February of 2024 USEPA proposed to add nine PFAS (PFOA, PFOS, PFBS, GenX, PFNA, PFHxS, PFDA, PFHxA, and PFBA) as RCRA Hazardous Constituents in Title 40 of the Code of Federal Regulations Part 261 Appendix VIII (USEPA 2024).
+In addition, USEPA has proposed a rulemaking to clarify that RCRA has the authority to require the cleanup of solid wastes that meet the statutory definition of hazardous waste.
 This will mean that “emerging contaminants such as PFAS can be cleaned up through the RCRA corrective action process.”
-(USEPA 2021).
+(USEPA 2024).

 8.2.2.8 Clean Air Act (CAA)